Han Woo Park

+Han Woo Park is a Korean academic and professor at the Department of Media and Communications, Yeungnam University.

+Academic career

 Park graduated from Hankuk University of Foreign Studies, and completed post-graduate work at Seoul National University, South Korea.
 He received his doctorate from State University of New York at Buffalo, USA.
 Later he joined the Royal Academy of the Netherlands and the Oxford Internet Institute.